 The one thing successful bloggers use is a blog content planner.
-It helps them not only know what to write about but also when to publish it on their blog.
+It helps them know what to write about and when to publish it on their blog.

 To be a successful blogger, you need to balance several balls at once.
 You need to keep track of your blogging ideas, your site’s income/expenses, and your goals.

 You also need to know what you will write about month after month.

 That is where the challenge lies for many bloggers.
 Let’s start at the beginning.